PunchThrough/Zombeacon/readme.md

 kBeaconUuid is the proximity UUID assigned to our zomBeacons and beacons that recognize our zomBeacons.
 These are the IDs that differentiate your beacon types from other beacon types.
 So if you are creating an app that responds to your beacons, you would differentiate your beacons from other beacons by using the proximity UUID.
 You can generate your own UUID by typing 'uuidgen' into your OS X terminal.

-After your app identifies your beacon proximity UUID, you can further provide further information about the beacon by using the MajorID and MinorID properties.
+After your app identifies your beacon proximity UUID, you can provide further information about the beacon by using the MajorID and MinorID properties.
 In this example, we're just using the MajorID to state whether the beacon is a healthy beacon (0) or a zomBeacon (1).

 Finally, the identifier gives CoreLocation a means to associate the beacon with your project.